emilianavt/BVHTools/README.md

 option in both `BVHRecorder` and `BVHAnimationLoader`.
 It is also enabled by default.

-#### `float frameTime`
+#### `float frameRate`

-This value specifies the duration of one animation frame.
-It always overrides the setting given in the BVH file, unless `respectBVHTime` is set.
+When the flag below is set, this frame rate will override that derived from the frame time given in the BVH file.

 #### `bool respectBVHTime`